Zuckerberg hearings get Congress weighing EU-style privacy regulations

 Industry group opposition

-Currently, industry groups are not in favor of passing a law mirroring the GDPR.
-"Its light-touch approach to internet regulation has made the US digital economy the envy of the world," said the Information Technology & Innovation Foundation in a statement Tuesday.
+Currently, industry groups aren't in favor of passing a law mirroring the GDPR.
+"Its light-touch approach to internet regulation has made the US digital economy the envy of the world," the Information Technology & Innovation Foundation said in a statement Tuesday.
 "Taking steps toward European-style privacy regulation would offer only marginal value to users, but it would significantly erode US competitiveness and Internet innovation."

 Cranor said she thinks that sentiment will keep any regulation that passes limited.